terrabakky/documentation-api/Accounts.md

 # Cloud Conformity Accounts API

-Below is a list of the available APIs:
+Below is a list of the available API calls:

 - [Add An Account](#add-an-account)
 - [List All Accounts](#list-all-accounts)